mui/material-ui/docs/data/material/components/grid2/grid2.md

 }
 ```

-## Prevent scrollbar
+## Disable the scrollbar

 If you use grid as a container in a small viewport, you might see a horizontal scrollbar because the negative margin is applied on all sides of the grid container.

-To prevent the scrollbar, set `disableEqualOverflow` prop to `true`.
-It will enable negative margin only on the top and left sides of the grid which remove overflow on the right-hand side.
+To disable this scrollbar, set the `disableEqualOverflow` prop to `true`.
+This removes the negative margins from the bottom and right sides of the grid to prevent overflow.

+The demo below shows how this works:

 {{"demo": "OverflowGrid.js", "bg": true}}

 :::warning
-You should avoid adding borders or background to the grid when `disableEqualOverflow: true` because the negative margin (applied only at the top and left sides) makes the grid visually misaligned.
+You should avoid adding borders and backgrounds to the grid when `disableEqualOverflow` is `true` because the negative margin (applied only at the top and left sides) causes the grid to be visually misaligned.
 :::

 ## Customization

 ### Centered elements

-If you want to make the content of the grid item centered, specify `display="flex"` directly to the grid item.
-Then, use `justifyContent` and/or `alignItems` to adjust the position of the content.
+To center a grid item's content, specify `display="flex"` directly on the item.
+Then use `justifyContent` and/or `alignItems` to adjust the position of the content, as shown below:

 {{"demo": "CenteredElementGrid.js", "bg": true}}

 :::warning
-Using `container` prop would not work because the grid container is designed to wrap only the grid items, not random elements.
+Using the `container` prop does not work in this situation because the grid container is designed exclusively to wrap grid items.
+It cannot wrap other elements.
 :::

-### Full bordered
+### Full border

 {{"demo": "FullBorderedGrid.js"}}

-### Half bordered
+### Half border

 {{"demo": "HalfBorderedGrid.js"}}

 ## Limitations

-### direction column and column-reverse
+### Column direction and reversing

-The column width (`xs`, ..., `xl`) and offset props are **not supported** within `direction="column"` and `direction="column-reverse"` containers.
+The column width (`xs`, ..., `xl`) and offset props are _not_ supported within containers that use `direction="column"` or `direction="column-reverse"`.

 They define the number of grids the component will use for a given breakpoint.
 They are intended to control **width** using `flex-basis` in `row` containers but they will impact height in `column` containers.
 If used, these props may have undesirable effects on the height of the `Grid` item elements.